cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

     * TODO: this needs a bit more thought/discussion
     * IDEA: use versions:
       * bump up the p2p version.
 Any late legacy node will have to upgrade to latest P2P version to acquire nodes
+      * two ways of upgrading
+        * Ethereum-like
+          * easy: if `version` in `LaneInfo` don't match --> break down the connection (same treatment as `p2p` version)
+          * we cannot afford this, as we need to support Cosmovisor-like apps (e.g., SDK apps)
+        * Cosmovisor-like
+          * harder: below
       * add a field `version` to `LaneInfo`
         * in the new p2p version, p2p handshake exchanges that version
+        * if `version` in `LaneInfo` match
+          * life is good!
+        * if `version` in `LaneInfo` don't match
+          * we still proceed with the handshake
+          * but we don't announce any mempool channel info
+          * so the two nodes can't exchange mempool-related messages,
+            * they can exchange info in other channels (e.g., BlockSync or StateSync)
+          * panic upon `SwitchToConsensus`
-        * if they don't match, we need to cover the Cosmovisor way of things
+        * all this is to support the Cosmovisor way of things
-          * refuse to open any lane channel
-          * panic upon

 ADR: This deserves its own section of the detailed design, likely after the one describing the transaction flows